pytexas/PyTexasBackend/pytx/static/md/about/code-of-conduct.md

 jokes are not appropriate for PyTexas.

 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.
+We prioritize marginalized people's safety over privileged people's comfort.

-**If you believe an individual has violated this Code of Conduct, please email conference@pytexas.org or locate any conference Organizer.**
+**If you believe an individual has violated this Code of Conduct, please contact us via any of the following methods.**

+**Call or Text:** 201-371-1815<br>
+**E-Mail:** <a href="mailto:coc@pytexas.org">coc@pytexas.org</a>

 Thank you for helping make this a welcoming, friendly event for all.